 I had lunch in Sechelt and continued up the Sunshine Coast.
 I stopped again at a place called Cooper's Green.
 It's a nice shore diving spot near Halfmoon Bay.
 I had gone about 60 of my 100 km.
 My legs still felt good, I had just re-filled my water bottle and I was still in good time to catch the earlier ferry.

 Things got much tougher after that.

 The remaining 40 km to the ferry was an unending series of soul-crushing hills.
 The road didn't look that steep but I frequently found myself gearing right down.
 The GPS also showed big shifts in altitude.
-At this reduced pace, I was watching my time buffer gradually deminishing.
+At this reduced pace, I was watching my time buffer gradually diminishing.
 I was also running out of water.
-I had to take several breaks at the side of the road but I also had to keep them short if I were to make the ferry.
+I had to take several breaks at the side of the road but I also had to keep them short if I was to make the ferry.

-I rolled in to the Earls Cove ferry terminal with about a half an hour to spare.
+I rolled in to the Earls Cove ferry terminal with about half an hour to spare.
 Such a relief!
 I even had enough time for a bite to eat.

 Once loaded on to the ferry I found Luca, his girlfriend Cam and his other camping buddies.
 The solo part of my journey had come to an end and it was nice to see familiar faces.